 In a vertical breast reduction, your scars will resemble a lollipop shape, following the round outline of your areola and extending downwards in a single line.
 The wise pattern technique is similar but with the addition of a line hidden in the crease underneath the breast.
 Should you be a candidate for liposuction alone, this only requires small incisions, allowing for especially subtle scarring; however, liposuction may be performed in conjunction with another technique, producing further scarring.

 The appearance of breast reduction scars varies based on each patient’s ability to heal, as well as factors like their skin tone, the technique used, and their dedication to post-op wound care.
 Fortunately, your scars should gradually fade with time.
 Over the first year, they should become less noticeable, reducing to thin, flat lines that can typically be well-concealed beneath a bra or bikini top.

 To see how other patients’ scars have looked after their initial recovery, visit our patient gallery for before and after breast reduction pictures.
-For tips on how to reduce your scars after surgery, follow the guidelines provided by Dr. Zemmel below.
+For tips on how to reduce your scars after surgery, follow the guidelines provided by Dr. Zemmel and Dr. Reddy below.

 How Can I Minimize Breast Reduction Scars?

 Although you cannot completely prevent scars from occurring after breast reduction surgery, there are certain best practices you can adopt to minimize their appearance, such as: